dorukco/dodo-bank/README.md

 ## Requirements

-* Docker
-* JDK 8 or newer & Maven for development.
+* JDK 11 or newer & Maven for development.

 ## API Documentation